airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 Each stream will be output into its own table in BigQuery.
 Each table will contain 3 columns:

 * `_airbyte_ab_id`: a uuid assigned by Airbyte to each event that is processed.
 The column type in BigQuery is `String`.
 * `_airbyte_emitted_at`: a timestamp representing when the event was pulled from the data source.
-The column type in BigQuery is `String`.
-Due to a Google [limitations](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-csv#data_types) for data migration from GCs to BigQuery by its native job - the timestamp (seconds from 1970' can't be used).
-Only date format, so only String is accepted for us in this case.
+The column type in BigQuery is `Timestamp`.
 * `_airbyte_data`: a json blob representing with the event data.
 The column type in BigQuery is `String`.

 #### Features